trancee/phonegap-plugin-fast-canvas/README.md

 FastCanvas runs a Canvas(-like) implementation.

-### On A Bottom Surface
+### On A Top Surface

-FastCanvas output will be covered by HTML output so your HTML must be transparent.
+FastCanvas output will cover any HTML output - so you should generally avoid HTML rendering as it will only consume performance.
-The FastCanvas plugin creates an OpenGL surface that is covered by webview.
+The FastCanvas plugin creates an OpenGL surface that sits on top of the browser.

 ### OpenGL renderer in C++